rleekin/kubectl-basics/kubectl/step10.md

-Remember we wanted to list the pods in the previous steps but there was not any in the Default Namespace.
+Remember we wanted to list the pods in the previous steps but there were not any in the Default Namespace.
 Now, we have pods in the Default Namespace from when we created that deployment resource.

 `kubectl get pods`{{execute}}